Effective Date: 1 April 2022

 - To respond to customer service and technical support issues and requests.

-We may use aggregate or de-identified information about children for research, analysis and similar purposes to improve the Services.
+For Academic Studies, we may use aggregate or de-identified information about children for research, analysis, and similar purposes to improve the Services.
 When we do so, we strip out names, email addresses, contact information and other personal identifiers.
-We may use aggregate or de-identified information for the following purposes:
+We may use aggregate or de-identified information for the following purposes for Academic Studies:

 - To conduct research or analysis including research and analysis by Client;